Unitech/gridcontrol/README.md

 *To display cloud functions logs do `$ pm2 logs cloud-functions`*

-Now we have to create a project with this kind of structure:
+Now we have to create a project with this structure:

 ```
 .